Jsinco/BreweryX/docs/en/api/api.md

 # API

-For Java developers, use any release jar locally or get any release from [Jitpack](https://jitpack.io/#Jsinco/BreweryX)
+For Java developers, use any release jar locally or preferably, use JitPack:

 ## Maven